manzab/laravel-project-management-system/README.md

 - Clone repository to `www` folder of AMPPS
 ![image](https://user-images.githubusercontent.com/59610142/107220144-ada68f00-6a1a-11eb-8d69-ddbab463d86a.png)
-- Run these commands on terminal:
+- Run these commands in `sprint5` folder on terminal:
 ```
 composer install
 npm install